Pyrdacor/Amberstar/README.md

 # Amberstar

-Information and resources for the Amiga classic Amberstar
+Information and resources for the AtariST/Amiga/DOS classic Amberstar

 ## File specs